antonyoni/PsThreading/README.md

 $PsThreading.Thread.Writer
 ```

-Have a look at the PsThreading.Patterns.ps1 and PsThreading.Patterns.Tests.ps1 files for some example implementation patterns.
+Have a look at the PsThreading.Patterns.ps1 and PsThreading.Patterns.Tests.ps1 files for some example implementations.

 ### Examples

-Producer - Consumer example where the producer uses the Split-FileToStream function to create file chunks for the consumer threads to then process.
+Producer - Consumer example where the producer uses the Split-FileToStream function to create file chunks for the consumer threads to process.

 ```powershell
 $FileToProcess   = '\path\to\large-file.csv'